 Value Description

-yes I/O is available in FlashFreeze mode.
+yes I/O is available in FlashFreeze mode

-no By default, I/O is unavailable in FlashFreeze mode.
+no Default; I/O is unavailable in FlashFreeze mode

--register Value
+-register value

 Specifies whether the register will be combined into the I/O. If this option is yes, the combiner combines the register into the I/O module if possible.
 I/O registers are off by default.
-The following table lists the acceptable values for the -register attribute.
+The following table shows the acceptable values for the -register attribute: